imshawan/task-master/README.md

 ### Additional Features
 - **User Authentication and Authorization**: Secure access to the application with user authentication.
 Only authorized users can access and manage their tasks.
 - **Task Due Dates**: Ability to set due dates for tasks and track them on the go.
 - **User Profiles**: Users can have profiles with avatars.
+It also shows brief statistics about the tasks
 - **Responsive Design**: The application is fully responsive and works well on all devices.

 ### Security
-- Implemented basic security measures such as Input validations, Authorization, CORS, Logging and Rate limiting to protect the application from common vulnerabilities.
+- Implemented basic security measures such as Input validations, Authorization, CORS, Logging, and Rate limiting to protect the application from common vulnerabilities.
 - Server-side validation to ensure that task data is valid before saving it to the database.

 ## Components